 The City of Rogers is not an agency that can take this on.
+We do know that circumstances that cause homelessness include eviction, loss of income, insufficient income, disability, housing costs increases, being discharged from an institution, irreparable damage or deterioration of housing, and family violence.
 All we can do is be involved and provide support in areas that we are able to lend our CDBG funding to assist in making the transition to permanent housing and independent living and preventing these individuals and families from becoming homeless again.